VictoriaAde/Avalanche-Defi-Kingdom-clone/README.md

 ## Overview

-This project sets up a new network on the Avalanche platform called "gamersSubnet," with its own digital token called GamersTokens (GMTK).
+This project sets up a new network on the Avalanche platform called "gamersSubnet," with its own digital token called GamersTokens (DKGV).
 This network works with MetaMask and allows you to create and use smart contracts using Remix.

 ## Project Features